nmanoj0054/XNeuropile-webapp/README.md

 Note:- Refer to the below command line for Smooth Work Flow(For Developers)

+Before we start, move to main branch

+git checkout main

 git pull from main branch

 git create a new branch -> git branch branch_name